MahTimbs/IT-Documentation/Active Directory/Group Policy Management.md

 Shows applied policies for the user and Computer

 - gpresult /h
-Saves a detaieled report in HTML format
+Saves a detailed report in HTML format

 - gpupdate /force
 forces group policies to apply on a device or set computers on the same network